 Lisa Hendey, Editor, 2014

 A reflection on the daily Gospel reading for every day of 2015.
-This is from the team at CatholicMom.com, bringing you a brand new set of reflections for the new year.
+Even though this is obviously a “dated” work, I keep it here because I think it still offers value.
+This is from the original team at CatholicMom.com, and if you’ve never read these reflections, they’re worth your time.
 You can preview the first month, which lets you get a taste of each contributor’s style and the kinds of ideas that will be coming your way each day.

 If you just want to see my name in print, scroll down to the 16th.
-All the proceeds from the sale of the book go to help underwrite the cost of keeping CatholicMom.com up and running.
+To my knowledge, proceeds from the sale of the book underwrite Lisa Hendey’s ministry.

-If you enjoyed As Morning Breaks, look for the follow-up reader, The Catholic Mom’s Prayer Companion: A Book of Daily Reflections launching in August 2016.
+If you enjoyed As Morning Breaks, check out the follow-up reader, The Catholic Mom’s Prayer Companion: A Book of Daily Reflections .